ietf-wg-alto/draft-ietf-alto-path-vector/overview.md

 A cost mode as defined in Section 6.1.2 of [](#RFC7285), a cost mode is either "numerical" or "ordinal" and none of these can be used to present a list of ANE names.
 Therefore, this document specifies a new cost mode named "array" for the cost metric "ane-path".
 The new cost mode "array" means each cost value in the cost maps is a list. -->

-## New ALTO Entity Domain to Provide ANE Properties ## {#nep-map}
+## New ALTO Entity Domain for ANE Properties ## {#nep-map}

-A path vector of ANEs provides only the abstracted routing elements between a source and a destination.
-Hence, an application can find shared ANEs of different paths of different source-destination pairs but cannot know the properties of the shared ANEs.
-For the use case of capacity-region in [](#SecMF), knowing that eh1->eh2 and eh3->eh4 share ANEs, but not knowing the available bandwidth of the shared ANEs is not enough for the use case.
+A path vector of ANEs contains only the abstracted routing elements between a source and a destination.
+Hence, an application can find shared ANEs of different source-destination pairs but cannot know the shared ANEs' properties.
+For the capacity region use case in [](#SecMF), knowing that eh1->eh2 and eh3->eh4 share ANEs but not the available bandwidth of the shared ANEs, is not enough.

-To provide properties like the available bandwidth of ANEs for each path vector query, this document uses the unified property extension defined in [](#I-D.ietf-alto-unified-props-new).
+To encode ANE properties like the available bandwidth in a path vector query response, this document uses the unified property extension defined in [](#I-D.ietf-alto-unified-props-new).
 Specifically, for each path vector query, the ALTO server generates a property map associated to the (endpoint) cost map as follows:

 - a dynamic entity domain of an entity domain type `ane` is generated to contain the generated ANEs.
-Each ANE has the same identifier in the path vectors and in the dynamic entity domain;
+Each ANE has the same unique identifier in the path vectors and in the dynamic entity domain;
-- each entity in the entity domain has a property which is the `cost-metric` that generated the ANEs, providing the required information.
+- each entity in this dynamic entity domain has the property defined by the `cost-metric` in the query.

 Detailed information and specifications are given in [](#SecANEDomain).